 Butter chicken curry is a wonderful dish that takes only 60 minutes to prepare.
-All that flavour from the spices and herbs, and a creamy sauce from the coconut milk.
-What's more, it has zero refined ingredients; it's better for you and your family.
+All that flavour is from the spices and herbs, and a creamy sauce from the coconut milk.
+What is more, it has zero refined ingredients and no preservatives; it is better for you and your family.

 Published: June 15, 2019 .
 By: Bernie

-Then alas you won't have time to marinade it properly either; this takes less than an hour, but some planning the day before is required for a truly memorable meal.
+Then alas you will not have time to marinade it properly either; this takes less than an hour, but some planning the day before is required for a truly memorable meal.

 Since butter is back, and actually should never have been banished to Coventry in the first place, we prefer not to fry the onions in oil.

-Olive oil would also be good, even better, but that from sunflower is high in omega-6 which is not to be recommended; it's highly inflammatory.
+Olive oil would also be good, even better, but that from sunflower is high in omega-6 which is not to be recommended; it is highly inflammatory.

 Since at least half the nutrients are in the pulp, we prefer to use whole lemons, rather than the juice; add a touch of the zest too.

 Coriander is probably the easiest of the all the herbs to grow in your garden.
-It seeds itself and could be called a weed if it wasn't so delicious; we add to many of our dishes.
+It seeds itself and could be called a weed if it was not so delicious; we add it to many of our dishes.

-So, let's get to the butter chicken curry.
+So, let us get to the butter chicken curry.

 Butter chicken curry will be even tastier if you allow it to marinade overnight in the yoghurt and lemon juice.